Pegaptanib

 Pegaptanib sodium injection (brand name Macugen) is an anti-angiogenic medicine for the treatment of neovascular (wet) age-related macular degeneration (AMD).
 It was discovered by NeXstar Pharmaceuticals (which merged with Gilead Sciences in 1999) and licensed in 2000 to EyeTech Pharmaceuticals, now OSI Pharmaceuticals, for late stage development and marketing in the United States.
 Gilead Sciences continues to receive royalties from the drugs licensing.
 Outside the US pegaptanib is marketed by Pfizer.
 Approval was granted by the U.S. Food and Drug Administration (FDA) in December 2004.

 Mechanism of action

 Pegaptanib is a pegylated anti-vascular endothelial growth factor (VEGF) aptamer, a single strand of nucleic acid that binds with specificity to a particular target.
 Pegaptanib specifically binds to the 165 isoform of VEGF, a protein that plays a critical role in angiogenesis (the formation of new blood vessels) and increased permeability (leakage from blood vessels), two of the primary pathological processes responsible for the vision loss associated with neovascular AMD.

-Pegaptanib works as an antagonist to VEGF, which when injected into the eye blocks the actions of VEGF.
+Pegaptanib works as a VEGF antagonist, which, when injected into the eye, blocks the actions of VEGF.
 This then reduces the growth of the blood vessels located within the eye and works to control the leakage and swelling.